 Your email sign-up form is the cheapest growth lever you own.
 It runs on traffic you already paid for, and every subscriber it captures becomes someone you can reach again for free.
-Yet most stores treat it as an afterthought: a generic “subscribe to our newsletter” box that converts a fraction of what it could, while the traffic to feed it keeps getting more expensive.
+Yet most stores treat it as an afterthought, presenting it as a generic “subscribe to our newsletter” box that converts a fraction of what it could, while the traffic keeps getting more expensive.

-This guide covers what actually moves the needle on sign-up form conversion: how short to make it, what to offer, where to place it, how to handle opt-in, and the benchmarks to measure it against, so the form turns more of your existing visitors into subscribers you own.
+Our guide covers the essentials for sign-up form conversion, including how short to make it, what to offer, where to place it, how to handle opt-in, and the benchmarks to measure it against, so more of your existing visitors become subscribers.

 Overview